 A House in multiple occupation (HMO) is a property occupied by more than one household.
-Properties that are occupied by 5 or more people, and are 3 or more stories must have a licence.
-From 1 October 2018, properties that are occupied by 5 or more, regardless of the number of storeys, must have a licence.
+Properties that are occupied by five or more, regardless of the number of storeys, must have a licence.

 Go to the National HMO network website for a more detailed explanation of the types of HMOs under the Housing Act 2004.

 HMOs must provide certain facilities for use by the tenants.
 Specific requirements can be downloaded in the prescribed standards for Houses in Multiple Occupation.
 You will find these in the appropriate council below.

 Fire Safety guidance is provided at Gov.uk fire safety guidance.
 We work alongside our colleagues at East Sussex Fire and Rescue to ensure compliance in all areas.
 Please contact us if you require further advice.